Moggessa di Là

-Early 20th century the inhabitants lived largely autonomously as self-catering.
-In winding core take several cobbled streets together.
+In the early 20th century, the inhabitants lived largely autonomously as self-caterers.
+In the winding core, take several cobbled streets together.
 Five houses were inhabited by 2008, but not all year.
 At the lower edge where the fields begin is the largest and most striking house, an old craftsman house.
 It has two superimposed arcades whose lower arches are open.
-Two other still preserved show brick arches of a ruined house near that this style element was used here more often.
+Two others still preserved show brick arches of a ruined house near that, so this style element was used here more often.
 Until 1960 there was in this village here even a school.

 As in neighboring villages, there are also many examples of rural, reduced to essentials architecture, which is characteristic of this poor mountain area.
-The houses, all of them made of stone, are unexpectedly high, with up to four storeys.
+The houses, all of them made of stone, are unexpectedly high, with up to four stories.
 In the middle of the villages there are common wells.
 Many of the wooden balconies on the south side have already expired.
 Typical are also, outside of the houses, fireplaces (fogolâre).
-The wreck of a cultivators shows that there is still motorized farm equipment were used, before people have moved away.
+The wreck of a cultivator shows that there was still motorized farm equipment used, before people moved away.

-The very solitary life in the mountains, especially in winter was a little lighter than water pipes and electricity came to the village.
+The very solitary life in the mountains, especially in winter, was a little lighter when water pipes and electricity came to the village.

-Due to the strong 1976 earthquake with the epicenter in Venzone many houses in the village were destroyed.
+Due to the strong 1976 earthquake with the epicenter in Venzone, many houses in the village were destroyed.
 They are gradually being overgrown by bushes.
 Emergency quarters in containers were not possible because of the missing street.
-Today some of the lapsed houses are being restored by the descendants of that time, moved away villagers and inhabited during the holidays.
+Today some of the lapsed houses are being restored by the descendants of that time, moved-away villagers, and inhabitants during the holidays.

-The six-hour hike through the three Carnic villages Moggessa di Qua, Moggessa di Là and Stavoli, all three with no access roads, which the Abbey of Moggio as starting and ending point, is regarded as "one of the finest and extraordinary day hikes" in Friuli.
+The six-hour hike through the three Carnic villages Moggessa di Qua, Moggessa di Là, and Stavoli, all three with no access roads, with the Abbey of Moggio as the starting and ending point, is regarded as "one of the finest and most extraordinary day hikes" in Friuli.